RainyCityCoder/freebikefinder/README.md

 Depending on your system one or two may work better than the other(s).
 Nodemon is installed for auto-restart after changes are made.

-The front-end may be run with `npm start` from the `./app` directory.
+The back end may be run, however connectivity to the existing Mongo database will not work.
+The following files will need to be modified with access information for your own database:

+1. `dataInterface/users.js`
+1. `dataInterface/helmets.js`
+1. `dataInterface/nonProfits.js`
+1. `dataInterface/shops.js`

-Please be aware that the port used to query API endpoints may vary depending on your setup.
+Please be aware that the port used to query locally-hosted API endpoints may vary depending on your setup.
 The creators utilized ports 3000, 5000, and 8000, depending on the situation.
 Your `curl 'http://localhost:5000/...` may use or need a different port than 5000.

 The tests may be run with `npm run test` or `npm run <testfile>` from the `./routes` directory.
 The test files end in `.test.js`.

 ## Tech Stack

 - Node.js:
-  - :warning:React.js front-end _HOST HERE_
+  - React.js front-end
-  - :warning:Express.js API _HOST HERE_
+  - Express.js API
 - Database: MongoDB
 - Testing: Jest, Supertest
 - Open source: available on [GitHub](https://github.com/RainyCityCoder/freebikefinder)